How To

 Here are some tips to help you get back to feeling the best you can in the water:

 1. Do not try to do too much too soon.
-Start out with long, slow swims.
+Start with long, slow swims.
 If you cannot do long swims, start with short, slow swims and little by little build up your endurance

 3. Do not use fins for speed.
 Fins are great for technique work and drills, but the worst thing you can do is to throw on a pair of fins to "keep up."

 5. Count strokes.
-This will keep you focused on extension and ultimately technique.
+This will keep you focused on extension and technique.
 See if you can lower your average stroke count

 6. Set goals.
 If you are only capable of finishing 200 meters without stopping, do not try to jump to 1000 meters.